hamidb80/Automated-food-reservation/readme.md

 #### the Captcha which is sent as `gif` is actually `jpeg`!!

+#### the captcha is not unique for users and it remains the same for about 2-10 mins

 #### One of the http headers after you log in:
 ```